Understanding Flybarless RC Helicopters:

 Hovering is less dramatic of a "change in feel".
 If you have the cyclic gains set right – the birds can hold very still and usually don't require the same level of cyclic correction from the pilot to remain perfectly steady in a hover as a flybar, but do require a little more pronounced cyclic counter corrections as I just mentioned.
 You still have to actively pilot them however, it is not hands off hovering by any means.

-Honestly, (with a larger heli anyways), hovering either flybar or flybarless feels very similar and there is not too much difference in the feel.
+Honestly, (with a larger heli anyway), hovering either flybar or flybarless feels very similar and there is not too much difference in the feel.

 A good quality & well setup flybar bird with fairly heavy paddles can be every bit as stable as the same heli with a flybarless system.
 I know I have had some perfectly setup and trimmed out flybared machines over the years that could hold a hands off hover for up to 10 seconds in zero wind conditions which is just as good or even better than any FBL heli I currently own.